1 - Tell us how your project(s) were started.

 4 - Who is your favorite author, and why?

-Wow, this is a really hard
+Wow, this is a

-no particular order.)
+books (in no particular order.)

 1. Pages From A Worker's Life by William Z. Foster